Gluten-Free Chocolate Beet Loaf Cake

 Store the loaf cake at room temperature for up to 3 days or refrigerate for up to 5 days.

-You can freeze it for up to 3 months, it’s better to slice it up before freezing so you don’t need to defrost the entire loaf cake.
+You can freeze it for up to 3 months.
+It’s better to slice it up before freezing, so you don’t need to defrost the entire loaf cake.

 Variations:

-- Flour: you can try a different mix of gluten-free flour.
+- Flour: You can try a different mix of gluten-free flour.

 - Topping: top the loaf cake with cream cheese frosting.